basarat/youtube-fab/README.md

 > https://material.io/guidelines/components/buttons-floating-action-button.html

-The `fab` or `Floating Action Button` is a great UI design pattern that allows you to guide the user a to some key action in your application.
+The `fab` or `Floating Action Button` is a great material UI design pattern that allows you to guide the user a to some key action in your application.

 > https://www.zendesk.com/